smart-on-fhir/health-cards/docs/index.md

 ## Presenting Health Cards to a Verifier

 In this step, the verifier asks the user to share a COVID-19 result.
-The overall can be conveyed by presenting a QR code; by uplaoding a file; or by leveraging device-specific APIs.
+The overall can be conveyed by presenting a QR code; by uploading a file; or by leveraging device-specific APIs.
 Over time, we will endeavor to standardize presentation workflows including device-specific patterns and web-based exchange.

 ## Every Health Card can be embedded in a QR Code